More FM: Defunct More FM stations

 Hawke's Bay's 92 More FM was New Zealand's first franchised More FM radio station and began transmission from its Napier studios in 1994 and continued until the mid to late 1990s when the More FM name was dropped to become 'Hawke's Bay's 92FM'.
 The station broadcast on 91.9 MHz from studios in Hastings Street and featured Peter Mac (McIlwaine) and Nicki Sunderland on breakfast.
 Other announcers included Kyllee Higgins (now Kyllee King-Turner), Scotty Mac, Nik Menzies, Cath White, James Milner, Grant Magrath (pre-recorded mid-dawns) Kev Stanton and Greg Wattam.
 The station's slogan was 'More Music, More Variety' which was in line with the other More FM stations around the country at that time.
 The station was operated as a franchise by Radio Otago.
 In 1996, 92 More FM was relocated to Hastings where it joined fellow Radio Otago station Hot 93 in the BNZ Building.
 Live content was reduced around this time with the night show being fully automated.
 In 1997 Radio Otago sold their 7 North Island stations to Energy Enterprises, at this point the More FM branding was dropped and later the station was replaced with network station Solid Gold FM.
 Solid Gold has since been rebranded as The Sound.

-Kapiti's 99.6 More FM began transmission across the Kapiti Coast and Horowhenua regions around 1994 and remained on air until 2004 when it was replaced by The Breeze.
-The station's programming was generated from More FM in Wellington, although it ran an entirely separate program to the Wellington station outside of breakfast.
+Kapiti's 99.6 More FM began transmission across the Kāpiti Coast and Horowhenua regions around 1994 and remained on air until 2004 when it was replaced by The Breeze.
+The station's programming was generated from More FM in Wellington, although it ran an entirely separate programme to the Wellington station outside of breakfast.
 Voicebreaks were recorded in advance by the announcer in the Wellington studio.
 Localised weather forecasts, station IDs and jingles also helped create a local sound.
 99.6 More FM played a slightly different music mix to the Wellington station where its programming originated from, although they both shared the 'More Music, More Variety' and later 'Today's Best Music Mix' slogans.

 Dunedin's 98 More FM began broadcasting in Dunedin around 1997.
 The breakfast show, originally presented by Simon Barnett and Phil Gifford was a simulcast from Christchurch's 92 More FM.
 Other shows were a mixture of locally produced shows and shows prerecorded also from More FM in Christchurch.
 98 More FM was replaced with a simulcast of The Breeze Christchurch when local station 4XO was rebranded as 97.4 More FM.

+Ratings

+As of May 2025, More FM has the fourth-highest share of the New Zealand commercial radio market at 6.7%.